 7. The Drain Snake

-A drain snake is a flexible and slender auger that dislodges clogs in drains.
+A drain snake is a flexible and slender auger that dislodges clogs in drains in your home.
 The plumber’s snake comes in handy when working on difficult clogs that a plunger cannot unblock.

 Push one end of the snake into the blocked drain and turn the handle.
 Keep pushing it until you feel some resistance.
 Once you rotate it against the blockage, it will get the debris out.

 When salt and baking soda mix, they undergo a chemical reaction that can unblock any drain.
 Once you mix salt with baking soda in a ratio of 1:2, it creates the ideal cleaning agent for your drain.
 Pour the mixture into the drain and let it sit for a few hours.
 Then, rinse the drain lines with boiling water.